Nate Lowe Player Props: Rangers vs. Astros

 Nate Lowe At The Plate

-- In 33 games this season (41.3%), Lowe has picked up an RBI, and in eight of those games (10.0%) he had two or more.
+- Lowe has an RBI in 33 of 81 games this year, with multiple RBI in eight of them.
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 48.8% of his games this season, with two or more runs scored in 13.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.